 Active ingredient: lifitegrast

-Inactive ingredients: sodium chloride, sodium phosphate dibasic anhydrous, sodium thiosulfate pentahydrate, sodium hydroxide and/or hydrochloric acid (to adjust pH) and water for injection.
+Inactive ingredients: sodium chloride, sodium phosphate dibasic anhydrous, sodium thiosulfate pentahydrate, and water for injection.
+Sodium hydroxide and/or hydrochloric acid (to adjust pH).

 (lifitegrast ophthalmic solution) 5%